Maurice H. Rees: Personal life

-Rees was married to his wife Elizabeth M. Prather on June 21, 1911 in Tarkio, Missouri.
-The couple had one son together named Maurice Prather Rees.
+Rees was married to Elizabeth M. Prather on June 21, 1911, in Tarkio, Missouri.
+The couple had one son together, Maurice Prather Rees.

 Death and legacy

-Rees died from coronary artery disease at the age of 64 on May 25, 1945 in Denver, Colorado.
+Rees died from coronary artery disease at the age of 64 on May 25, 1945, in Denver, Colorado.
 His body was cremated at Fairmount Crematorium and his ashes given to his wife, Elizabeth.

 In his honor, the Regents of the University of Colorado established the Dean Maurice H. Rees Scholarship Fund.
 The scholarship is to be awarded to a single student each year who is entering the junior class of the school of medicine and "has shown, in addition to excellent scholarship during his first two years, those fine qualities of character and conscientious devotion to duty manifested by Dean Rees during his life time".